 From Boston to Cape Cod, you can either rent a car, take the train or ride on a ferry.
 Check the Chamber of Commerce’s transportation recommendations because some of the transportation methods are seasonal.
 The same is true for flying into the Providence airport.
 With so many things to do on Cape Cod, traveling via car offers you more flexibility.
 So, I recommend renting a car at the airport and driving the 75 miles to Cape Cod.

 What to pack for Cape Cod?

 Whether you are bundled up for the Zugspitze in Garmisch, wandering the ancient city walls in Dubrovnik or, in this case, visiting Cape Cod in New England, always bring a refillable water bottle!
-I always use one that rolls up, like this one.
+I always use one that rolls up.